Deploy Scope Documentation

 What goes in the doc

-Services and components affected.
-Specific images, binaries, or config keys.
+- Services and components.
+Specific images, binaries, or config keys touched per deploy; concrete identifiers, not abstract descriptions.

-Regions and customer cohorts.
-Internal-only, percentage rollout, all customers.
+- Regions and customer cohorts.
+Internal-only, percentage rollout, or all-customers scope per deploy; drives the blast-radius understanding for on-call.

 Automate scope capture